 Dr Sam Rainsbury

-"The resources offered by StudyPRN are written by clinicians with extensive experience in the primary care environment and provide an excellent platform for a trainee to prepare for the Applied Knowledge Test examination."
+"This MRCGP AKT revision offered by StudyPRN is written by clinicians with extensive experience in the primary care environment and provides an excellent platform for trainees looking to prepare for the MRCGP AKT exam."

 I have been a GP for over 12 years, having been salaried, a partner and a locum in my time.